hsreekumar/Data_capstone/Readme.md

 ## **Tech Stack**
 #### Languages:
-- Python: Primary language used for model development, preprocessing, and deployment.
+- **Python**: Primary language used for model development, preprocessing, and deployment.
-- Bash/Shell: For scripting and Docker-related operations.
+- **Bash/Shell**: For scripting and Docker-related operations.

 #### Machine Learning and Model Development:
 - **PyTorch**: Core library for building and training the BERT model with a custom head.